dylancdavis/blog-sharing/README.md

 # Overview

-This is my blog-sharing application, created using the MERN stack and deployed using fly.io.
-To interact with the current production version of the site, visit its [fly.io link](https://blog-sharing.fly.dev/)!
-This will take you to the login page seen below:
+An implementation of a basic CRUD application implemented using the MERN stack and deployed using fly.io.

 ![blog-sharing-login-page](https://user-images.githubusercontent.com/104338788/230449682-4994e446-eb21-417b-9e51-d83d1ef42c24.png)